mesafoundation/mesa/src/README.md

 ### Opcodes
 Mesa relies on opcodes to identify different event types.
 While internal Mesa events uses opcodes 1 to 22, these may be useful to know for building a custom client for example.

-We recommend that you keep to opcode 0 for sending / recieving events via Mesa to minimalise errors and interference with internal Mesa events.
+We recommend that you keep to opcode 0 for sending / recieving events via Mesa to minimalise errors and interference with internal Mesa events

 | **Code** | **Name**           | **Client Action** | **Description**                                                                          |
 |----------|--------------------|-------------------|------------------------------------------------------------------------------------------|